 - Book in Advance; reserving your rental car at the earliest time possible does not only give you time to plan your trip perfectly but also makes you save on your car rental.
 Early birds are always given discounts by car rental companies.

-- Hire from a reputable company; a reputable company can be known by its reviews from trip advisor and other travel platforms.
-Go for the rental company with good reviews and well known around Tanzania.
+- Hire from a reputable company; a reputable company can be known by its reviews from trip advisors and other travel platforms.
+Go for the rental company with good reviews and is well known around Tanzania.

 Requirements of renting a car in Tanzania